-Located on natural and human-made islands between the Atlantic Ocean and Biscayne Bay, Miami Beach is the host of the famous South Beach, North Beach Oceanside Park, and Surfside.
-There are many things to do in the Miami Beach area; here are a few of them.
+Located on natural and human-made islands between the Atlantic Ocean and Biscayne Bay, Miami Beach hosts the famous South Beach, North Beach Oceanside Park, and Surfside.
+There are many things to do in the Miami Beach area; here are a few.

 South Beach, located at the southern end of Miami Beach, is renowned for its celebrity cachet and early 20th-century Art Deco architecture district along Ocean Drive.
 Stretching over 2 miles from South Pointe Park, the white sands are filled with lounge chairs and umbrellas to enjoy the turquoise-blue waves.

 South Point Beach allows easy access to walking trails and sunset views.
 The high-rise hotels and beach clubs that dominate the shorelines may seem intimidating, but there is plenty of space to drop a towel under the sunshine or enjoy a game of beach volleyball.

 This shoreline presents an exquisite tourist experience of the trendy South Beach neighborhood.
 With the opportunity to surf the turquoise waters, lay on the white sandy beach, and stroll along the stretch of Art Deco architecture and electric neon lights.

 Art Deco architecture is a modern take on the historic neo-classic architecture built between 1923 and 1943.
 Characteristically marked by bright pastel blues, pinks, yellows, greens, and more, the Art Deco District represents history, retro, and glam.